IBM/rules_extraction_from_healthcare_policy/ontology-and-lifting/README.md

 4. [Access the REST API](#access-the-rest-api)

 ### Run the application
-Navigate to the project folder and run the following docker command.
+Navigate to the folder `rules_extraction_from_healthcare_policy/ontology-and-lifting/` and run the following docker command.

 `docker build --tag policy-knowledge-extraction-service . && docker run -p 8086:8086 policy-knowledge-extraction-service`